oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing CWE
 <missing-cwe>
-It MUST be tested that at least one CWE is given.
+It SHALL be tested that at least one CWE is given.

 The relevant path for this test is: